-H-1B visas are available to specialty occupation workers.72 To qualify, the position in the United States generally must require a specific baccalaureate or higher degree (or its equivalent) as the minimum entry-level requirement; and the employee must possess such a degree, or its equivalent through well-documented employment experience.
+H-1B visas are available to specialty occupation workers.64 To qualify, the position in the United States generally must require a specific baccalaureate or higher degree (or its equivalent) as the minimum entry-level requirement; and the employee must possess such a degree or its equivalent through well-documented employment experience.

 There is an annual quota of 65,000 first-time H-1B visa recipients.
 An additional 20,000 H-1B visas are available for graduates of US universities with master's degrees and higher.
 These visas are allocated in the order in which the petitions are received.
 Petitions are accepted on 1 April each year for the fiscal year starting on 1 October.

 Spouses and children under 21 are entitled to H-4 visas.
 Certain H-4 spouses are eligible for employment if the primary H-1B worker is in the process of applying for permanent residence.
-As discussed in Section III, the Trump administration is studying this policy and is expected to roll back the privilege.73 As a result, over 200,000 H-4 spouses may lose their employment authorisation.74
+While the Trump administration proposed a rollback on this privilege, on 25 January 2021, the proposed regulation was withdrawn.65

-The O-1 visa is available to persons of extraordinary ability in the sciences, arts, education, business or athletics.75 To qualify, the foreign worker must demonstrate sustained national or international acclaim by satisfying a number of criteria listed in USCIS regulations.76
+The O-1 visa is available to persons of extraordinary ability in the sciences, arts, education, business or athletics.66 To qualify, the foreign worker must demonstrate sustained national or international acclaim by satisfying a number of criteria listed in USCIS regulations.67

 The O-1 visa may be granted for an initial period of up to three years and may be renewed in annual increments without limit.

 Spouses and children under 21 are entitled to L-2 derivative visas.
-L-2 spouses may apply for work authorisation upon arrival in the United States.78
+L-2 spouses may apply for work authorisation upon arrival in the United States.69

 L-1 petitions are approved for an initial period of three years.
-L-1B specialised knowledge employees may obtain a two-year extension for a maximum of five years, while L-1A executives and managers may obtain extensions in two-year increments, up to a maximum of seven years.79 A specialised knowledge employee promoted to a managerial role may be eligible for a change in classification from L-1B to L-1A and a corresponding two-year extension, providing the change is made before the employee reaches 4.5 years in L-1 status.80
+L-1B specialised knowledge employees may obtain a two-year extension for a maximum of five years, while L-1A executives and managers may obtain extensions in two-year increments, up to a maximum of seven years.70 A specialised knowledge employee promoted to a managerial role may be eligible for a change in classification from L-1B to L-1A and a corresponding two-year extension, providing the change is made before the employee reaches four-and-a-half years in L-1 status.71

 For foreign employees, the path to permanent resident status follows two steps: a petition to USCIS to become a preference immigrant; and an application for an immigrant visa.